This type of depression may cause you to feel sad and empty and to lose interest in life. You may feel like a failure. These feelings may last years.

-Strategies that may help ward off symptoms include the following:
+Strategies that may help reduce or prevent symptoms include the following:

-If your doctor suspects you have persistent depressive disorder, exams and tests may include:
+If your health care provider thinks that you may have persistent depressive disorder, exams and tests may include:

 For a diagnosis of persistent depressive disorder, the main indication for an adult differs somewhat from that of a child:

-The two main treatments for persistent depressive disorder are medications and talk therapy (psychotherapy).
-The treatment approach your doctor recommends depends on factors such as:
+The two main treatments for persistent depressive disorder are medicines and talk therapy.
+What your health care provider recommends depends on factors such as:

-Psychotherapy may be the first recommendation for children and adolescents with persistent depressive disorder, but that depends on the individual.
-Sometimes antidepressants are also needed.
+Talk therapy may be the first option suggested for children and teenagers with persistent depressive disorder, but that depends on the individual.
+Sometimes antidepressants also are needed.

 The types of antidepressants most commonly used to treat persistent depressive disorder include:

-Talk with your doctor or pharmacist about possible side effects.
+Talk with your health care provider or pharmacist about possible side effects.

-You may need to try several medications or a combination before you find one that works.
-This requires patience, as some medications take several weeks or longer for full effect and for side effects to ease as your body adjusts.
+You may need to try several medicines or a combination before you find one that works.
+This requires patience.
+Some medicines take several weeks or longer for full effect.
+It can also take this long for side effects to ease as your body adjusts.

-Don't stop taking an antidepressant without talking to your doctor — your doctor can help you gradually and safely decrease your dose.
-Stopping treatment abruptly or missing several doses may cause withdrawal-like symptoms, and quitting suddenly may cause a sudden worsening of depression.
+Don't stop taking an antidepressant without talking to your health care provider.
+When it's time, your provider can help you gradually and safely decrease your dose.
+Stopping treatment suddenly or missing several doses may cause withdrawal-like symptoms.
+And quitting a medicine suddenly may cause depression to quickly get worse.

-If you're pregnant or breast-feeding, some antidepressants may pose an increased health risk to your unborn baby or nursing child.
-Talk to your doctor if you become pregnant or are planning on becoming pregnant.
+If you're pregnant or breastfeeding, some antidepressants may pose an increased health risk to your unborn baby or nursing child.
+Talk to your health care provider if you become pregnant or are planning on becoming pregnant.

 Different types of psychotherapy, such as cognitive behavioral therapy, can be effective for persistent depressive disorder.
-You and your therapist can discuss which type of therapy is right for you, your goals for therapy and other issues, such as the length of treatment.
+You and your therapist can discuss your goals for therapy and other issues, such as the length of treatment.

-Persistent depressive disorder generally isn't a condition that you can treat on your own.
-But, in addition to professional treatment, these self-care steps can help:
+Persistent depressive disorder generally is not a condition that you can treat on your own.
+But along with professional treatment, these self-care steps can help:

-Make sure you understand the risks as well as possible benefits if you pursue alternative or complementary therapy.
-Avoid replacing conventional medical treatment or psychotherapy with alternative medicine.
-When it comes to depression, alternative treatments aren't a substitute for medical care.
+Make sure you understand the risks as well as the possible benefits if you decide to use alternative or complementary therapy.
+Avoid replacing conventional medical treatment or talk therapy with alternative medicine.
+When it comes to depression, alternative treatments are not a substitute for medical care.

-St. John's wort can interfere with a number of medications, including blood-thinning drugs, birth control pills, chemotherapy, HIV/AIDS medications and drugs to prevent organ rejection after a transplant.
+St. John's wort can interfere with a number of medicines, including blood-thinning drugs, birth control pills, chemotherapy, HIV/AIDS medicines and drugs to prevent organ rejection after a transplant.
 Also, avoid taking St. John's wort while taking antidepressants because the combination can cause serious side effects.

-Dietary supplements aren't approved and monitored by the FDA the same way medications are.
+Unlike medicines, dietary supplements aren't approved and monitored by the FDA.
 You can't always be certain of what you're getting and whether it's safe.
-Also, because some herbal and other dietary supplements can interfere with prescription medications or cause dangerous interactions, talk to your healthcare provider before taking any supplements.
+Some herbal and other dietary supplements can interfere with prescription medicines or cause dangerous interactions.
+Talk to your health care provider before taking any supplements.

 Persistent depressive disorder makes it hard to engage in behavior and activities that can help you feel better.
 In addition to the treatments recommended by your doctor or therapist, consider these tips:

-You may decide to schedule an appointment with your primary care doctor to talk about your concerns or you may decide to see a mental health specialist, such as a psychiatrist or psychologist, for evaluation.
+You may decide to schedule an appointment with your primary health care provider to talk about your concerns.
+Or you may decide to see a mental health provider, such as a psychiatrist or psychologist, for evaluation.

 Prepare for your appointment by making a list of: